Why Do We Apologize for Venting?

 Anyway, while I know society has grown a bit when it comes to talking about vulnerable topics, it is easy to be labeled negative or a downer for expressing true feelings.
 I am not really even talking about on social media, but in person rather.

 We all need someone who we trust that we can vent to.
-But when you layer on Crohn’s Disease or ulcerative colitis (IBD) the complaining can truly be nonstop if you allow it to consume you and take over.
-I know most of us hide a lot inside and rarely want to burden our loved ones but regardless, life is tough but managing life with a chronic illness like inflammatory bowel disease and OMG!
+But when you layer on Crohn’s disease or ulcerative colitis (IBD) the complaining can truly be nonstop if you allow it to consume you and take over.

 If I am being honest, if you’ve had a severe case of inflammatory bowel disease and have been through the mill with your disease and it has NOT impacted you to some degree mentally, I would think you were a robot.